dashincubator/dash-incubator-app/rules.md

 ### 2.3.5 Processing claims

+Claims are assessed based on the rules for the type of output produced, and whether the work completes the Task adequately as it was defined.
 All claims are processed by Admins.
-Claims are assessed based on the rules for the type of output produced, and whether the work completes the Task adequately as it was defined.
+Claims are processed by the Primary Admin, unless the claim is being made by the Bounty's Primary Admin, in which case the claim is processed by the bounty's Secondary Admin.

-If the Admin approves the claim, they’ll leave a [Claim Approved comment](#435-task-claims) on the Trello Card, otherwise they may discuss any issues directly on the card comments with you.
+If the claim is approved, the Admin will leave a [Claim Approved comment](#435-task-claims) on the Trello Card, otherwise they may discuss any issues directly on the card comments with you.
 Approved claims will be awarded usually within 7 days and will be listed in the [Claim Awards List](#).

 ## 2.5 Price List

 Each type of reward for Tasks in the App are listed below along with the min/max amounts of Dash that can be offered and basic criteria upon which claims will be approved.

-Rewards are fixed, Dash-denominated amounts decided by Bounty Admins (typically the Bounty's Primary Admin).
-Users may negotiate the amount with the appropriate Admin before requesting a reservation or making a claim.
-For Tasks carried out by a Bounty's Primary Admin, the reward is decided by the Secondary Admin (see Section 5 for details).
+Rewards are fixed, Dash-denominated amounts decided by the Primary Admin in all cases except when the Primary Admin is the user requesting to add, reserve, or claim the task, in which case the amount is decided by the Secondary Admin.
+Users may negotiate the amount with the appropriate Admin before requesting a reservation or making a claim (see Section 5 for details).

-The Meta % is an added commission that Admins earn for creating and managing Tasks.
-For example, under 10% commission, an approved 10 DASH Task yields 10 DASH for the user completing the task, and 1 DASH for the Admin processing the claim.
+The Meta % is an added commission that an Admin earns for processing a task claim, which is carried out by either the Bounty's Primary Admin, or its Secondary Admin.
+For example, under 10% commission, an approved 10 DASH Task yields 10 DASH for the user completing the task, and 1 DASH for the Admin processing the claim, either the Primary Admin (most cases) or the Secondary Admin (when the Primary Admin completes the task and claims its reward).

 <table>
   <tr>